Westminster's Ongoing Mission Work

 Home Delivered Meals

 Westminster volunteers to deliver meals for the Senior Center during one month during the year.
 The church covers drivers for two routes for the whole month of August, Monday through Thursday.
 Sign up sheets are available in the month of July at both worship services.
 Grab a friend or family member and take an hour to help deliver hot meals to those in need in our community.
 Meals are picked up at the Senior Center around 10:45.
 The Senior Center has all the directions written down so you won’t get lost.
-If you have questions, contact Terry Team.
+If you have questions, contact the church office.

 Augusta Regional Clinic Meal for Volunteers